The NFV tunnel uses TCP transport and can handle both delay and a certain amount of packet loss without losing the PM function.

 To validate the test results, check if:

-1. The test shows lower throughput than the desired bandwidth (ideally measured over 24hrs on a weekday)
+The test shows lower throughput than the desired bandwidth (ideally measured over 24hrs on a weekday).

-2. Occurrences of packet loss that are over 0.01% are present
+Occurrences of packet loss above 0.01% are present.

 If none of the above is true, then this path is sufficient to carry the NFV tunnel.

-This table can be used to quickly assess how many PM sessions (TWAMP) correspond to a specific NFV tunnel bandwidth.
-To illustrate this using the same 100ms/12.5Mbps number, it would amount to 625 concurrent TWAMP sessions through the NFV tunnel if, using the default 82Byte IP payload size (=128Byte Ethernet on the wire).
+Using the 100ms/12.5Mbps scenario as an example, it would amount to 625 concurrent TWAMP sessions through the NFV tunnel using the default 82Byte IP payload size (=128Byte Ethernet on the wire).

 The calculation is linear, so 50ms RTT = 100ms RTT.